-In a companion paper, we describe the negotiation strategies that the virtual doctor uses, based on his current feeling about the desirability and avoidability of the object of negotiation, and the degree of closeness with his interlocutor.
 We can see several distinct phases of the dialogue in Figure 3, relating to different negotiation strategies.
 The initial segment (turns 1-7) includes initial greetings and establishing the topic for the conversation - the captain wants to move the clinic.
 In turns 8-12, the doctor engages in an avoidance strategy, trying to avoid this topic by bringing up other issues, such as his need for supplies, and the general problems of conflict.
 In turns 14-20, the doctor has adopted an attack strategy, and points out problems with the proposed move.
 In turns 22-25, the doctor adopts a more open negotiation strategy, and an actual bargain is struck.
 Finally, turns 26-30 show a closing phase in which the doctor disengages from the conversation, while the captain tries to establish good relations for future interaction.
 Application of these strategies influences not just the choice of dialogue move, but the whole body posture of the doctor and use of gestures and expressions as well.
-For example, when the doctor is feeling more distant and less trusting, he adopts the closed posture as shown in Figure 1.
-When he is more trusting and open to negotiation, the posture becomes more relaxed, as in Figure 4.
+For example, when the doctor is feeling more distant and less trusting, he adopts a closed posture (Figure 1).
+When he is more trusting and open to negotiation, the posture becomes more relaxed (Figure 4).